intona/json-parser/README.md

 it was decided to use a callback instead of a compile time define.
 The wrapper in json_helpers_malloc.h hides this and other weird details.
 Unlike json_parse(), these functions use recursion.

+A pull API was added even later.
+This doesn't build a token tree, but returns a stream of tokens.
+It's always destructive (see above), and needs memory only for the json_state struct and the shadow stack.

 Test programs
 -------------